|The Chard Branches

 |Creech Junction - Ilminster||Electric Train Tablet||Long Section

-Nothing is known about the working between the North and South Boxes at Chard Joint, nor between Chard South and Chard Town.
-After the closure of Chard South and Chard Town boxes ETT working continued on the L&SWR line between Chard (North) and Chard Junction (branch box) - this was recorded in 1923 as being Tyers No 6 pattern, although it is possible that the No 3 type had been used at an earlier date.
-In 1935 the ETT equipment was superseded by One-Engine-in-Steam working, with the train staff being kept at Chard Joint signal-box.
+In 1935 the ETT working on the ex-L&SWR line between Chard Junction and Chard (Joint) was superseded by One-Engine-in-Steam, with the train staff being kept at Chard (Joint) signal-box.
 This 'staff' took the form of a large metal key, which for ease of handling was put in a hooped pouch similar to that used with the GWR automatic token exchange apparatus on the nearby Barnstaple and Minehead branches.
-Curiously the staff bore only the name "Chard Junc" on both sides of the handle with no mention of Chard Joint as the other end of the block section.
+The key was used to unlock the GF at the south end of Chard (Joint), the GF at the entrance to Chard Town goods yard and the 'Branch' GF at Chard Junction.
+Curiously the staff bore only the name "Chard Junc" on both sides of the handle with no mention of Chard (Joint) as the other end of the block section.

 Under the GWR Occupation Key system a single-track line was divided into a numbers of sections which usually - but not always - corresponded with the staff or token section for block working.
 A number of Occupation Key Instruments would be installed at various locations through the section, including usually one in the signal-box at each end.
 All these Key Instruments would be connected together electrically and also to a single Occupation Control Instrument in the signal-box at one end of the section only.